lagdotcom/forth2068/readme.md

 It's forth, but running on a TS2068!
 Except it only supports the Spectrum right now, haha.

+## Getting Started

+Currently Forth2068 is only confirmed to run in [Zeus Z80 Assembler](http://desdes.com/products/oldfiles/zeus.htm).
+Grab that and run it.

+## TODO

+- Implement input-related words: `>IN EVALUATE REFILL SOURCE SOURCE-ID`
+- Write Tetris for my Forth
+- Fix everything to work on a TS2068
+- implement the rest of the Core wordlist?

 ## Word implementation

 Y? means it's a Spectrum-specific implementation, so it needs replacing.